 The purpose of this article is to provide you with estimated all-in costs:

-Bankruptcy attorneys in Massachusetts can cost between $1150 - $2500.
+A Chapter 7 Bankruptcy is often less expensive than Chapter 13 bankruptcy.
+Chapter 7 bankruptcy attorneys in Massachusetts can cost between $1150 - $2500.
 The cost may increase or decrease based on complexity and location.

 Here are some of the ranges of cost in major cities in Massachusetts.